 Why do we need to get worried about tree cutting?
 Let us look at the impact of deforestation.

 Soil Erosion: Trees have long and complex root system which binds the soil.
 In addition, the tree canopy protects the soil from damage by Sun’s UV rays.
-Deforestation results in the soil becoming increasingly dry, devoid of microbes, and leaving the area more vulnerable to natural disasters such as landslides and floods.
+Deforestation results in the earth becoming increasingly dry, devoid of microbes, and leaving the area more vulnerable to natural disasters such as landslides and floods.

 Loss of food and jobs: Trees are a source of many foods and medicine, which not only provide a source of nutrition but also livelihood to millions of people.
 As a consequence of deforestation, people will lose their means to earn and sustain themselves.

-Depletion of freshwater: According to the FAO, State of the World’s Forests report released in 2020(opens in new tab), 75 percent of freshwater comes from forested watersheds.
+Freshwater depletion: According to the FAO, State of the World’s Forests report released in 2020(opens in new tab), 75 percent of freshwater comes from forested watersheds.
 Deforestation can cause the drying of rivers and the depletion of fresh water.

 Related Articles